DC1ULI/DC1ULI/README.md

 - 👋 Hi, I’m @DC1ULI
-- 👀 I’m interested in
+- 👀 I’m interested in biking, Dog Walk, Camping, ham radio
-- 🌱 I’m currently learning CW
+- 🌱 I’m currently learning CW for ham
-- 💞️ I’m looking to collaborate on C++ Projects
+- 💞️ I’m looking to collaborate on C++ and Hardware for campers Projects
-- for Arduino and ESP32
+- for Arduino, raspi and ESP32
 - 📫 How to reach me uli@dc1uli.de

 <!---